-The visual similarities between Leni Reifenstahl’s 1935 nazi propaganda film Triumph des Willens (english: Triumph of the Will) – easily the most notorious propaganda film ever made – and the rebel ceremony closing Star Wars seem striking, presenting an interesting paradox as the values previously placed on the monolithic empire, are suddenly bestowed upon the rebel force:
+The visual similarities between Leni Reifenstahl’s 1935 nazi propaganda film Triumph des Willens (Triumph of the Will) and the rebel ceremony closing Star Wars are striking

 Given the use of other visual references in Star Wars, from westerns, japanese cinema and of course WWII movies, the seeming use of Reifenstahl’s imagery could indicate a conscious decision meant to invoke mixed emotions over the rebels victory; the inherent dangers of military organization and so on.
 But frankly, it seems rather unlike the film’s otherwise straight-forward story and family-friendly approach.

 But even so, Will Brooker notes in his book:

 However, a spirit of play and improvisation creeps in as the main characters exchange glances in closeup; Luke struggles to keep a straight face but grins at Leia, who smiles back and tries to swallow it when Han smirks at her.
 As such, the Rebel gang introduce a sense of banter even into a silent scene, and threaten to sabotage the formality of the ceremony just as they undermined the Death Star’s system. [p79, 1]

 Ultimately however, while the thought is interesting to entertain, Lucas’s own explanation does seem quite likely: